 Worship in the Orthodox Church often seems strange to others, especially other Christians.
 Many of these differences in worship make their appearance the moment you enter the church, while others may go unnoticed for quite some time.
 In this post, we lay out eight major things you should expect during your first visit to an Orthodox Church.
-Then we cover a few basic rules of worship etiquette to help you “blend in” when you visit.

 - Expect lots of activity